cincnatejones/client-acd/README.md

-client-acd
+client-taskrouter-axd
 ==========

-Twilio ACD example - written with Ruby and HTML, Javascript,  websockets on the front end.
+Twilio AxD example where x = anything you want - written with Ruby and HTML, Javascript,  websockets on the front end.
 Deployable to Heroku.
 Embeddable in Salesforce Open CTI.
+The demo shows how you can route both calls and SMS to agents within salesforce.

+This is forked from choppen5's excellent demo of Twilio Client ACD.
+This demo replaces Twilio Queue with TaskRouter to handle agent state and call/SMS routing.

 ![TwilioSoftphone](http://uploadir.com/u/vepiqfxq)

-For a one minute video demo: [YouTube](https://www.youtube.com/watch?v=kM5Ty0cO-AU)

 ##Features
 - Agent presence (ready/not ready buttons)
-- Twilio Queues
+- TaskRouter - queues, workers, activities, and tasks
-- Automatic Call Distribution (ACD) - Delivering call from Twilio Queues to the longest availible agent
+- Automatic Call and SMS Distribution - Delivering call and SMS from Twilio TaskRouter to the longest availible agent
 - Twilio Client - delivery to calls in the broswer
 - Realtime notifications of calls in queue, ready agents
 - Outbound calls, click2call from Salesforce